xhluca/plm/README.md

 ```bash
 plm i
 ```
-`plm` will install the libraries specified in `dependencies.txt`, or fall back to `requirements.txt` if the former does not exist.
+`plm` will install the libraries specified in `requirements-dev.txt`, or fall back to `requirements.txt` if the former does not exist.

-## dependencies.txt vs requirements.txt
+## requirements-dev.txt vs requirements.txt

-`dependencies.txt` loosely keeps track of your packages, which is good for readability and upgradability.
+`requirements-dev.txt` loosely keeps track of your packages, which is good for readability and upgradability.
 It will be updated every time you pip install a package, e.g. if you run `plm install <package 1> <package 2>` then it will look like this:
 ```
 <old package 1>
 ...